 SavaPage ships with a Network Card Reader Service to be deployed on a Raspberry Pi®.
 The service works with CCID4 compatible NFC readers.
-The ACS ACR122U5 reader is a popular choice, but other CCID readers work just as well 6.
+The ACS ACR122U5 and ACR1252U6 readers are popular choices, but other CCID readers work just as well 7.
 The installation instructions can be found in: